Back to Colorado

 What This Bill Does

-• Requires PBMs or health-care consultants to provide detailed cost information for each prescription drug dispensed upon written request by a self-insured employer.
+• Requires PBMs and consultants to provide detailed cost information for each dispensed prescription drug upon written request from a self-insured employer.

 Who It Names or Affects

-• Self-insured employers who offer their own health plans to employees.
+• Self-insured employers who offer health plans to their employees

 Terms To Know